s223929/41934---Advanced-BIM-Materials/A3/README.md

 - External walls
 - Wall layer(s)
-       - Material names assigned to the different material layers
+- Material names assigned to the different material layer(s)
 - Volumes and thickness for each layer

 - Table 7 of BR18 (not implemented in the model, but necessary for the tool to work)